snowplow-devops/dis-2025-demo-site/README.md

 An example retail & ecommerce store, powered by Next.js and instrumented with partial Snowplow tracking.

 ## Running locally

 1. `npm install`
 2. Fill the environment variables required in a local env file. `cp .env.example .env.local`
 3. `npm run dev`

+## Implementing tracking with Snowtype

+1. Export the `SNOWPLOW_CONSOLE_API_KEY` and `SNOWPLOW_CONSOLE_API_KEY_ID` variables in your environment
+  - Generate a key for yourself here: https://console.snowplowanalytics.com/88f3b704-a2fe-4fc4-86a5-8595641f8aa6/credentials
+2. Run `npx @snowplow/snowtype patch -p <your_data_product_id_here>`
+3. Run `npx @snowplow/snowtype generate`

+This will generate the code for your Data Product into `lib/tracking` - now you need to implement this function in the codebase to start tracking events!

+Search through the `src/components` to locate the logical place to implement your specific tracking call (like a "sign-in" event) and then:

+1. Import the associated tracking function `import { track<your_event>Spec } from "@/lib/tracking/snowplow";`
+2. Issue the `track<your_event>Spec` call to track that event

+With your site active locally navigate through the flow that you added tracking on and check that it issues the expected tracking calls.
+If this has been done right you should see it show up in Snowflake within the next couple of seconds.

 ## Where to start customising?